 The non-human driver performs all aspects of driving with no ability for the human non-driver to resume control.

-Most vehicles today are at level two.
+Most vehicles today are at level two, which is partial autonomy where the human driver is in main control over the automated driver’s system and the driving environment.
 In a few months we will look at the claimed benefits of automated vehicles.
 To discuss this hot topic or a similar matter, contact an attorney from our auto subrogation practice.